openstack/devstack/doc/source/guides/single-machine.rst

 -  Set the service password.
 This is used by the OpenStack services (Nova, Glance, etc) to authenticate with Keystone.

+.. warning:: Only use alphanumeric characters in your passwords, as some services fail to work when using special characters.

 ``local.conf`` should look something like this:

 .. code-block:: ini